DjLeChuck/ExceptionHandler/README.md

 All you have to do is to:
     * set the relative path of your library,
     * include the GeSHi's file (it lives in geshi's subdirectory),
-    * instanciate GeSHi,
+    * instantiate GeSHi,
-    * instanciate the handler with the relative path of the file and an instance of GeSHi.
+    * instantiate the handler with the relative path of the file and an instance of GeSHi.
 Then configure the PHP exception handler.

 ```php